robertZaufall/mindmanager_ai/readme.md

-# Mindjet Mindmanager Automation and LLM Integration
+# Mindmanager Automation and LLM Integration

-These automations and macros enhance mindmaps created by **Mindjet Mindmanager**.
+These automations and macros enhance mindmaps created by **Mindmanager**.

 ## Features